-DESIGN REVIEW CHECKLIST
+DESIGN REVIEW CHECKLIST Elm Street Short Plat

-The purpose of this sheet is to provide a simplified and expedited review of the design review principals and guidelines using objective review standards.
+The purpose of this sheet is to provide a simplified and expedited review of the design review principles and guidelines using objective review standards.
 The standards are intended as tool for the decision-maker in making findings that the proposal either achieves compliance with the intent of the principles or reasonably mitigates any conflict.
-When reviewing the check sheet, the proposal should as a whole "meet" the standards and thus be generally consistent with the overriding principals.
+When reviewing the check sheet, the proposal should as a whole "meet" the standards and thus be generally consistent with the overriding principles.
 [Compliance or non-compliance with any one standard is not a determinant.
 However, where several standards fail, they should be offset by standards that exceed other standards]